Our annual Member Show & Tell will be back to our usual October meeting. Bring your latest and greatest pieces to show at this month’s meeting.

 WPW member Paul Ray is a hand-tool enthusiast who has a fondness for hand saws, among many other tools.
 Through discussion and demonstration, his program will take us through a basic primer on handsaws (Western style, sorry you Japanese-saw enthusiasts), and how to properly use them for some of the most common cuts in the shop.

-Continue reading: Handsaws In The Shop – The Three Classes Of Cuts ...Meetings and Events
+Continue reading: Handsaws In The Shop – The Three Classes Of Cuts ...As Seen In Fine Woodworking – Through Dovetails On The Table-saw

 WPW member, and Program Director, Bill James, has often mentioned that he thinks that if you can only have one woodworking magazine subscription, Fine Woodworking should be the one.
 Much of what Bill knows about woodworking has been gleaned from working with talented colleagues, learning by doing (and making the inevitable mistakes that always occur,